HOW TO FILE A SMALL CLAIM

-Any individual, business, partnership or corporation (with a couple of exceptions) may bring a small claims suit for recovery of money only for an amount up to $5,000.
+Any individual, corporation, HOA, partnership or other legal entity (with some exceptions) may bring a small claims suit for recovery of money only for an amount up to $10,000.
 A small claims case must be filed in the county of the defendant’s residence, or in the case of a traffic accident, the county where the accident occurred.
 Exceptions and specific rules can be found at RCW 3.66.040.
 The state of Washington may not be sued in Small Claims Court.

 How much does it cost?

-There is a $29 filing fee paid by the plaintiff and made payable to District Court (KCDC) at the time the suit is filed.
-In addition, you may have some additional fees payable to the sheriff or process server to have the Notice of Claim served on the defendant.
+There is a $50 filing fee paid by the plaintiff and made payable to District Court (KCDC) at the time the suit is filed.
+Additional fees may apply for the sheriff or process server to serve the Notice of Claim on the defendant.
 As an alternative, you may serve the notice by certified or registered return receipt mailing.
 If you win your case, you are entitled to recover costs, including filing fees and service costs.

 How to get started.

 First, you will prepare a Notice of Claim, which is provided by the clerk, or by following the link.
 This must be signed by you.
 The Notice of Claim may be filed in person at the Court or by mail.
-Send the Notice of Claim, along with the $29.00 filing fee (check payable to KCDC) to:
+Send the Notice of Claim to:

 Kitsap County District Court

 On the notice form a trial date and case number will be entered by the clerk.
 It is the plaintiff’s responsibility to accurately identify the defendant, provide a proper address and, if possible provide a phone number.
 All copies of the claim form, except the original, will be returned to you for service of the notice.
 If your address changes, please contact Kitsap County District Court to update your address on file.